3rdVoyager/firstcommit.guide/README.md

 * Learn by experimenting, building, and teaching others.
 * Read explanations written by people who still remember what it felt like to be beginners.

+No matter how broken the first project is, it's a valuable learning experience.
+Every improvement starts with an imperfect version.

 ## What We Hope to Teach

 Programming languages are only part of the picture.